 The GSA not only advocates at the university level.
 We also advocate for all graduate student rights at the local, state, and federal level.
 Do you want to get involved?
-Contact firstname.lastname@example.org to get started!
+Contact the Vice President of External Affairs to get started!

 Our Legislative Platform

 How do we guide our advocacy efforts?
 It's what CMU graduate students feel are important issues.
 The legislative platform is an overarching document, ratified by the general body, that is a living document that spells out our advocacy priorities.
 More information below.
 Have an issue that you feel we should be advocating for?
-Contact email@example.com to give us your idea.
+Contact the VP of External Affairs to give us your ideas.

 GSA Political Advocacy Policy